Click on 3D map to enlarge, click again to zoom

 First off, consider whether you need to stay overnight in Bluff.
 Bluff looks like it could be a very nice place to stay, but an alternative, which will save you carrying all your gear, is to stay overnight in Invercargill the night before, leave most of the contents of your pack there, and catch a shuttle to Bluff early in the morning with only what you need for a day walk.
 The shuttle will take you right to the start point, Stirling Point, where there is the famous signpost pointing to distant cities all over the world.
 Remember to get your photograph taken here!

-You are lucky, because the long awaited cycle/walking path from Bluff to Invercargill has finally been completed.
+You are lucky, because the long awaited cycle/walking path called Te Ara Taurapa from Bluff to Invercargill has finally been completed.
 The section from Bluff through to the fertiliser works was one of the most unpleasant and dangerous on the whole trail and NoBos were treated to a trial by fire in having to walk the 16km of busy road edge here.
 The new section of the path meets the previously constructed one at the fertiliser works.
 I’m not exactly sure how seamless the connection between new and old is, but the section to Invercargill starts a few metres over the railway line on Kekeno Pl at the left of the main road past the works.
 Note that there is little shelter or shade on the whole route, and no drinking water sources.
-I don’t know if toilets have been included as part of the new pathway.
+There is a toilet at Stirling Point, the start/end of the TA Trail, and one just before you get into Invercargill, near the Bond St carpark on the Estuary Walkway.
+I don’t think there are any between these points.

-• Southern Comfort Backpackers (BBH) – 30 Thomson St, 027 524 9926.
+- Southern Comfort Backpackers (BBH) – 30 Thomson St, 027 524 9926.
 Includes female-only dorm.
-North of the centre and abut 1km from the nearest large supermaket.
+North of the centre and abut 1km from the nearest large supermarket.

 3D view south: Invercargill to Colac Bay